Winter Term Frequently Asked Questions

-Registration for Winter Term may be done by logging into AP OneStop and clicking the link for Winter Term (Link becomes active on November 9, 2016 for priority registration).
-Make sure to read about Winter Term at http://www.apsu.edu/winter and have a chat with your advisor about how Winter Term can help you.
+Registration for Winter Term may be done by logging into AP OneStop and clicking the link for Winter Term.
+Make sure to read about Winter Term and have a chat with your advisor about how Winter Term can help you.

 Deferments are possible in certain circumstances but you must contact the APSU Office of Financial Aid to make arrangements.
 If you fail to confirm you Winter Term class before the payment deadline, you will be dropped (purged for non-payment) from the Winter Term course.

-The 2016-2017 Winter Term course schedule is made up of undergraduate and graduate classes.
+The 2018-2019 Winter Term course schedule is made up of undergraduate and graduate classes.
 Full undergraduate and graduate tuition and fee rates based on published main campus rates apply.
-The credit hours taken during Winter Term will not apply to Fall or Spring Term credit hour counts and therefore do not count toward any tuition discounts applied in those terms.
 All Winter Term classes are offered online and therefore will be assessed the online course fee in addition to regular tuition rates.
 All other fees normally assessed during other APSU terms including program and service fees and the cost of books will apply.
 Note: statements in this FAQ are intended as general information and are not meant to supersede official tuition and fee information.
-For details on fees and tuition, please click here.
+For details on fees and tuition, please visit the Student Account Services webpage.

-Access to print resources at the Woodward Library will be available during Winter Term except for the following dates: December 14, 20, 21, 23-28, & 31 and January 1, 3, & 4.
+Access to print resources at the Woodward Library will be available during Winter Term with some exceptions that will be posted soon.
 The campus, including the library will also be closed on New Year's Day.
 Access to online resources from the Woodward Library will be available during the term.
-Some courses may use online embedded librarians and their availability during the Winter Term should be explored with the embedded librarian at the beginning of the term.
-Contact the Woodward Library or click here for hours of operation.
+Contact the Woodward Library or check their Hours of Operation.

 Technical support through Distance Education Support will be available as usual during the Winter Term with the following exceptions:

-During the week of December 26 - December 30, 2015, Distance Education Support will function as a primary point of telephone contact for all Winter Term concerns.
-Distance Education Support will answer telephone calls between 8:00 AM and 4:30 PM CDT on those dates.
+During the week of December 24 - December 28, 2018, Distance Education Support will function as a primary point of contact for all Winter Term concerns.
+Distance Education Support will answer telephone calls and email inquiries between 8:00 AM and 4:30 PM CDT on those dates.
 While support personnel cannot answer all non-technical questions, they will be able to forward your concerns to an appropriate person who will contact you in an attempt to resolve the issue.